judajuded2012/DECISION-TREE/README.md

 # Talking Data Ad Tracking Fraud Detection Challenge

-TalkingData is a Chinese big data company, and one of their areas of expertise is mobile advertisements.
+Talking Data is a Chinese big data company, and one of their areas of expertise is mobile advertisements.

 In mobile advertisements, click fraud is a major source of losses.
 Click fraud is the practice of repeatedly clicking on an advertisement hosted on a website with the intention of generating revenue for the host website or draining revenue from the advertiser.

 In this case, TalkingData happens to be serving the advertisers (their clients).
-TalkingData cover a whopping approx. 70% of the active mobile devices in China, of which 90% are potentially fraudulent (i.e. the user is actually not going to download the app after clicking).
+Talking Data cover a whopping approx. 70% of the active mobile devices in China, of which 90% are potentially fraudulent (i.e. the user is actually not going to download the app after clicking).

 You can imagine the amount of money they can help clients save if they are able to predict whether a given click is fraudulent (or equivalently, whether a given click will result in a download).